 Students who are teaching, while in the program, generally do their field experience in their own school, although for the most part not in their own classroom.
 In other cases, program staff work with students to find placements in New York City schools for 50 hours of independent observation and reflection on instructional practices, interactions between and among students and teachers, critical issues, curricular enactments, and design activities.
 The field placement typically spans ten weeks and averages five hours per week.
-Special note, Fall 2020: DUE TO THE CORONAVIRUS EMERGENCY, AND THE COLLEGE'S CONSEQUENT PLANS FOR "DISTANCE TEACHING AND LEARNING," FIELD EXPERIENCES IN FALL 2020 MAY BE "VIRTUAL," IN ACCORDANCE WITH NYSED GUIDELINES.
-(Details to be provided in due time.)

 Social Context selective courses: Diversity.
-(One course / 2 - 3 points)
+(One course/2 - 3 points)